 Huge developments and demand in Riga and Tallinn

-When the Baltic states entered the European Union, many savvy international investors found opportunities in the capital cities of Estonia and Latvia, especially in the old town areas.
+When the Baltic states entered the European Union, many international investors found opportunities in the cities of Estonia and Latvia.
+Especially in the old town areas.
 However, since then, both cities have grown significantly, much faster than originally expected.
 For example, districts once known for their unattractive Soviet architecture have now become tech hubs and university campuses.

 Now is a good time to invest in the Baltic real estate market

 Reinvest24 is a real estate investment platform based in Estonia, the birthplace of countless world-changing startups.
-Up until now, our total combined return has been 14.6%.
-However, given the current real estate market developments, we are confident we’ll continue to see positive profits in the months to come.
-Discover our investment properties and take advantage of an investment form that grants you both monthly income from rental yield, as well as long-term capital growth.
+Up until now, our total combined return is 14.6%.
+However, given the current real estate market developments, we are confident to see positive profits in the months to come.
+Discover our investment properties and take advantage of an investment form that grants you both monthly income from rental yield.
+And don’t forget about long-term capital growth.
 Create an additional source of passive income with Reinvest24 — invest in Baltic real estate.